 Nursing Report in ICU

-The idea of giving someone a bedside report can be daunting, but don’t let the idea overwhelm you.
+The idea of giving someone bedside nursing report can be daunting, but don’t let the idea overwhelm you.
 Think of it as telling a story, and here is some advice to help you tell your story in a synced format.

 Nacole’s YT Video of Giving Report: